This unit is responsible for the regulation of all animals in the city, which includes:

 The Citizen Police Academy offers a behind-the-scenes look at the Branson Police Department and will give participants hands-on experiences and insights into the department’s patrol procedures, narcotics investigations, crime scene processing, traffic enforcement, accident investigation and SWAT.
 Participants will also get to meet our K-9 team and take a tour of the department.
 At the conclusion of the program, graduates will have the opportunity to ride with a police officer and to experience policing from an Officer’s perspective.
 Participation in the Ride-along program is not required but is available to those who are interested

-The Citizen Police Academy is a 10-week program that is offered each fall.
-Interested candidates must be at least 18 years old and have no felony convictions.
+The Citizen Police Academy is a 12-week program that is offered each fall.
+Interested candidates must be at least 21 years old and have no felony convictions.
 Priority will be given to people who live or work in the City of Branson.

-We will begin accepting applications this summer for our 2020 fall class.
-For additional information please contact Officer Darold Donathan at (417) 337-8503 or email@example.com
+We are currently accepting applications which may be printed from following link here.
+Completed applications may be mailed to the police department or hand delivered.
+For additional information please contact Officer Darold Donathan at (417) 337-8503 or firstname.lastname@example.org

 The City of Branson desires to assist you in resolving issues, in effort to provide you with the best possible quality of life within your neighborhood.

 Did you know the Branson Police Department can assist Branson residents and businesses with information and presentations on residential, neighborhood, and business crime prevention?
 If you are interested in steps you can take to help minimize criminal activity where you live, or would like to know about the crime reduction programs Branson Police Department already have in place, contact Officer Darold Donathan at (417) 337-8503 or email@example.com.